pauladjata/search_ipynb_file_for_string/README.md

 2. in command line: [ python search_notebook.py "string to search" ]
 3. the search string must be surrounded by double quotes

+The results are displayed in the command line.